-- 1. It presents the first modular verification technique for finite blocking in nonterminating programs. - 2.
-It introduces explicit obligations with measures to uniformly specify guarantee properties [14] and verify them in standard program logics. - 3.
+- 1. It presents the first modular verification technique for finite blocking in non-terminating programs. - 2.
+It introduces explicit obligations with measures to uniformly specify guarantee properties [16] and verify them in standard program logics. - 3.
 It unifies verification tasks such as proving termination, deadlock freedom, and finite blocking in one coherent methodology. - 4.
-It adopts ideas from the Chalice verifier [13], but encodes them in a simpler way and fixes a soundness problem.
+It adopts ideas from the Chalice verifier [15], but encodes them in a simpler way and fixes a soundness problem.

 We give an informal overview of our verification technique in Sec.
 2 and introduce the programming and assertion language in Sec.
 3. We present the encoding of assertions in Sec.
 4 and of statements in Sec.
 5. Sec.
 6 provides an informal soundness argument.
 We discuss related work in Sec.
 7 and conclude in Sec.
 8. App.
 A illustrates the treatment of message passing and deadlock freedom that we adopted from Chalice.
-App.
-B provides a detailed soundness argument.